-Detailed FSDAs of individual interventions should be undertaken at detailed design stages.
+Detailed FSDAs of individual interventions should be undertaken at individual project level.
 This should incorporate baseline information on the demographics of local residents, existing and potential users of the project and other relevant groups where appropriate.
-The FSDA process should start at early stages to ensure contribution to the development of proposed interventions maximises the potential to reduce socio-economic disadvantage and address inequalities of outcome, and where possible include appropriate engagement with disadvantaged groups to understand specific requirements.
+The FSDA process should start at early stages of project development to ensure contribution of proposed interventions in reducing socio-economic disadvantage and addressing inequalities of outcome.
+Where possible, this should include appropriate engagement with disadvantaged groups to understand specific requirements.

-People from deprived backgrounds often have poor transport options, which can reinforce social exclusion and prevent access to employment, education, healthcare and leisure amenities.
-Investment in high-quality public transport which serve deprived areas could improve accessibility and reduce socio-economic disadvantage.
+People from disadvantaged backgrounds often have poor transport options, which can reinforce social exclusion and prevent access to employment, education, healthcare and leisure amenities.
+Investment in high-quality public transport which serves deprived areas could improve accessibility and reduce socio-economic disadvantage.